Halloween is observed in a number of countries on the 31 October.

 Modern Halloween celebrations include dressing up for costume parties, decorating with pumpkins carved into jack-o-lanterns, spooky decorations and games such as apple bobbing.

 It’s a good excuse for friends, family and community groups to hold a party.
-Children visit homes in their neighbourhood playing ‘trick or treat’.
+Children visit homes in their neighborhood playing ‘trick or treat’.

 If you are catering for a crowd, follow these food safety tips for your Halloween Party.